mahrang/Concurrent-Traffic-Simulation/README.md

 I built a traffic simulation where vehicles move concurrently along streets with traffic lights using multithreading.

-Vehicles cross intersections when traffic lights are green.
+Vehicles cross intersections when traffic lights are green and stop at intersections where traffic lights are red.

 In Paris: